OfflineIMAP/offlineimap.github.io/_posts/2016-03-08-github-pr-suck.md

 What about hooks?
-I know so many organizations and maintainers out-there would love to get the patches from pull requests automatically sent to their mailing list.
-Also, **this would FIX all of the above issues in ONE SHOT!**
+I know so many organizations and maintainers out-there would love to get the patches from pull requests automatically sent to their mailing list. **This would FIX almost all of the above issues in ONE SHOT!**

 {:.warning}